opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 Jumbo Frame Testing
 ^^^^^^^^^^^^^^^^^^^

-VSPERF provides options to support jumbo frame testing with a jumbo frame supported NIC and traffic generator for the following vswitches:
+ViNePerf provides options to support jumbo frame testing with a jumbo frame supported NIC and traffic generator for the following vswitches:

 1. OVSVanilla